Peripheral Artery Disease (PAD)

 Other signs and symptoms of PAD include:

-- Weak or absent pulses in the legs or feet
+- Weak or absent pulses in the legs or feet.

-- Sores or wounds on the toes, feet, or legs that heal slowly, poorly, or not at all
+- Sores or wounds on the toes, feet, or legs that heal slowly, poorly, or not at all.

-- A pale or bluish color to the skin
+- A pale or bluish color to the skin.

-- A lower temperature in one leg compared to the other leg
+- A lower temperature in one leg compared to the other leg.

-- Poor nail growth on the toes and decreased hair growth on the legs
+- Poor nail growth on the toes and decreased hair growth on the legs.

-- Erectile dysfunction, especially among men who have diabetes
+- Erectile dysfunction, especially among men who have diabetes.

 Peripheral artery disease (PAD) is diagnosed based on your medical and family histories, a physical exam, and test results.

-PAD often is diagnosed after symptoms are reported.
+PAD is often diagnosed after symptoms are reported.
 A correct diagnosis is important because people who have PAD are at higher risk for coronary heart disease (CHD), heart attack, stroke, and transient ischemic attack ("mini-stroke").
-If you have PAD, your doctor also may want to check for signs of these diseases and conditions.
+If you have PAD, your doctor may also want to check for signs of these diseases and conditions.

-A cardiologist also may be involved in treating people who have PAD Cardiologists treat heart problems, such as CHD and heart attack, which often affect people who have PAD
+A cardiologist may also be involved in treating people who have PAD.
+Cardiologists treat heart problems, such as CHD and heart attack, which often affect people who have PAD.

 Medical and Family Histories